Nefertiti Bust: Description and examinations

 The bust is 48 cm tall and weighs about 20 kg.
 It is made of a limestone core covered with painted stucco layers.
 The face is completely symmetrical and almost intact, but the left eye lacks the inlay present in the right.
-The pupil of the right eye is of inserted quartz with black paint and is fixed with beeswax.
+The iris of the right eye is of inserted quartz with black paint and is fixed with beeswax.
 The background of the eye-socket is unadorned limestone.
 Nefertiti wears her characteristic blue crown known as the "Nefertiti cap crown" with a golden diadem band looped around like horizontal ribbons and joining at the back, and an Uraeus (cobra), which is now broken, over her brow.
 She also wears a broad collar with a floral pattern.
 The ears have suffered some damage.
 Gardner's Art Through the Ages suggests that "With this elegant bust, Thutmose may have been alluding to a heavy flower on its slender sleek stalk by exaggerating the weight of the crowned head and the length of the almost serpentine neck."

 According to David Silverman, the bust reflects the classical Egyptian art style, deviating from the "eccentricities" of the Amarna art style, which was developed in Akhenaten's reign.
 The exact function of the bust is unknown, though it is theorized that the bust may be a sculptor's modello to be used as a basis for other official portraits, kept in the artist's workshop.